idealparable/BibleQ/DidLazarusWriteJohn.md

 We create our own problem.

+What's especially weird about it is it seems to ban humans from being human -- that is, with functioning brains.

+We don't seem to get upset if a crow shows evidence of intelligence, such as by using a tool.

+But if a human shows signs of intelligence, those who use that objection will cry foul.

+Most analyses aren't thorough!
+They're short articles I can read in five minutes!
+You should write a book!
+Which I won't read!

+"You're <u>NOT</u> con<u>FORM</u>ing to our <u>PROB</u>lematic <u>CUL</u>ture.
+"So a<u>ROUND</u> you I <u>SEE</u> a lot of <u>CIRC</u>ling <u>VUL</u>ture."

+This is probably a rare reaction (let's not commit this error), but I see it often enough that it might need said.

+Though I doubt most making the Lazarus argument would try it (hard to say), but I'm saying it more to be thorough on the topic of backwards statistics in general (as I might re-use this section later for a more general guide on logic).

+For example, one Unitarian made a long series of arguments for Unitarianism, and I went through each argument, since the comment system allowed it, and debunked them line by line.

+The first reaction (from a different Unitarian) was literally a complaint about how long the response was.
+And it was very concise on each point!
+Yet the Unitarian who made the original argument "oddly" didn't get this objection from the same person, of course.

+Then my points were summarily ignored, for the most part, with a few bad arguments thrown in.

+It's a shell game.

 And the topic might seem irrelevant at first, but I happened to have focused on more obviously relevant topics for a long time enough to know instantly some key ones it does touch on.

 In any case, I find that most likely, following what we could call the Columbo rule, most likely the way we'll answer questions *accurately* (as we should) is by a thorough investigation, and most likely, some things that might seem trivial will most likely turn out not to be, and the only way to be sure is to check.